 SELA CARSEN is an award-winning author of paranormal and sci-fi romance — with or without sex and dead bodies.
 Your pick.
 She maintains a permanent nerd-on for fairytales and mythology, and openly hoards reference books about obscure folklore.
 Born a wanderer, she and her family have finally settled in the Midwest.
 Until they move again, at least.
 Find out more at selacarsen.com!

 BETSY PHILLIPS lives just outside of Nashville in Whites Creek, TN.
 She has seen a ghost in her back yard.
 Her fiction has been featured in Apex, Betwixt, Beyond Borderlands, and Qarrtsiluni.
-She has short stories forthcoming in Apex and Fantasy and Science Fiction.
-The Wolf’s Bane, an artist book she did in collaboration with Brown Dog Bindery and the Platetone collective, came out in spring 2015.
+She has published short stories in Apex and Fantasy and Science Fiction.
+The Wolf’s Bane, an artist book she did in collaboration with Brown Dog Bindery and the Platetone collective, came out in 2015.
 Her website is betsyphillips.net.